Oh Africa

-"Oh Africa" is a song performed by the artist Akon featuring Keri Hilson from the compilation Listen Up!
-The Official 2010 FIFA World Cup Album.
+"Oh Africa" is a song performed by the artist Akon featuring Keri Hilson.
 The song is a charity single and was released to raise funds for Akon's charity 'Konfidence' to aid underprivileged children in Africa.
 The song was released as a digital download on 52nd Grammy Awards night, January 31, 2010, along with the video.
 The Soweto Gospel Choir and young singers from many countries are also featured on the single.
 The footballers Thierry Henry, Didier Drogba, Kaká, Fernando Torres, Lionel Messi, Frank Lampard, Michael Ballack and Andrei Arshavin make cameo appearances in the music video.

 Release

 The song is the third song performed by these two artists, the first being "Change Me" featured on Keri's debut album In a Perfect World..., and the non-album track "Mic Check", the latter of which was produced by Timbaland.
 Pepsi has announced this as one of the official 2010 World Cup Theme Songs.